IsabellaGawthorneQCA/1701QCA-Assessment1-/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to operate and connect a light sensor.this involved using a resistor and small sensor which picked up on light or darkness and sent a signal back to the micro;bit.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a night time mode function on a phone, where the phone screen light dims if the environemnt light darkens also.

 ### Experiment 3 ###

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](experiment3.JPG)